I Have a Dream cover art

 About this listen

-Clive Myrie presents a four-part history series about the events leading up to, surrounding and following the assassination of Martin Luther King in Memphis in 1968
+Clive Myrie presents a powerful four-part series documenting the events leading up to, surrounding and following the assassination of Martin Luther King - told by the people who were there.

-There is testimony from a teacher arrested on a daily basis for attempting to break the colour bar in Memphis restaurants; a man who at 6 was the first black child in Memphis to attend a white school; a pastor & councilman almost beaten to death by police on a march to support the sanitation workers; members of the Memphis Invaders, the radical Black Power group who were infiltrated by the FBI for their work with Dr King; a sanitation worker beaten daily by police and too scared to go to hospital to have his wounds healed.
+This immersive listen features testimony from a teacher arrested on a daily basis for attempting to break the colour bar in Memphis restaurants.
+We hear from a man who at six was the first black child in Memphis to attend a white school.
+A sanitation worker describes how he was beaten daily by police and too scared to go to hospital to have his wounds healed.
+Why did he strike?
+Because ‘they wouldn't treat me like a man’.

-Clive Myrie, a distinguished BBC journalist, newsreader, and presenter, hosts this Radio 2 series.
-The documentary is interspersed with music that provides the soundtrack for the struggle, including Booker T., Chuck Berry, Quincy Jones, Dinah Washington, B.B.
+This oral history features the music that was the soundtrack to the struggle, from Booker T., Chuck Berry, Quincy Jones, Dinah Washington, B.B.
 King, Aretha Franklin and Jimi Hendrix.

 What listeners say about I Have a Dream